 The availability of E15 has been ramping up slowly.
 Because there are not yet any vehicles on the roads that are required to use E15, the appearance of E15 pumps at gas stations is proceeding at a measured pace.
 The government does have programs in place that encourage fuel retailers to install E15 pumps, and that is helping to increase the availability of E15.

-Once that the new-generation vehicles that must have E15 are announced and start rolling off the production lines, we will see E15 pumps appearing quickly across the country.
-In the meantime, you can check on the availability of E15 in your area here.
+Once the new-generation vehicles that must have E15 are announced and start rolling off the production lines, we will see E15 pumps appearing quickly across the country.
+In the meantime, you can check on the availability of E15 through an online search.

 Will you be a part of the transition to an ethanol future?
 Join the move to E15.
 You can use it today, and you can count on it tomorrow.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 © 2017 Daily Driver